invertase/react-native-gradle-plugin/README.md

  - Support for injecting Java constants (`buildConfigField`) into your app from a JS script, `package.json` or `app.json`
  - Support for injecting Android Resources (resValue) into app from a JS script, `package.json` or `app.json`

-## 💛 React Native Modules using this plugin
+## React Native modules using this plugin

  - [React Native Firebase](https://github.com/invertase/react-native-firebase)